Disney (DIS)

 Before investing in or passing on Disney, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-Disney doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-On top of that, Disney’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Disney falls short of our quality standards.
+To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its low free cash flow margins give it little breathing room.

-Disney’s P/E ratio based on the next 12 months is 16x.
+Disney’s P/E ratio based on the next 12 months is 16.5x.
 This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+There are superior stocks to buy right now.